oorabona/bsc/README.md

 ```

 And this is a quick'n'nice handling of simple ```clean``` and ```distclean``` tasks.
-See also the default settings for each one and the order they will be run.
+You can also set default values for each one and the order each task will be run.

 ### CoffeeScript example